CoatiSoftware/Sourcetrail/ide_plugins/visual_studio/README.md

 #vs-sourcetrail

-The Visual Studio extension source code is hosted at Github.
+The Visual Studio extension source code is hosted at GitHub.

 The extension is available in the Visual Studio Marketplace.
 To install this extension follow these steps:
 * open Visual Studio